Burgruine Steuerberg

-Burgruine Steuerberg is the ruins of a castle near Arnoldstein in Carinthia, Austria; 779 m above sea level.
+Burgruine Steuerberg is the ruins of a castle near Feldkirchen in Carinthia, Austria; 779 m above sea level.

 History

 The Burgruine Steuerberg was possibly built by the Eppenstein dukes of Carinthia in the 11th century, AD.
-After the male members of the Eppenstein family died out in 1122, the castle was owned by the Lords of Touernich in the 12th century as vassals of the new Carinthian dukes from the Spanheim family. the castle was abandoned in 1827.
+After the male members of the Eppenstein family died out in 1122, the castle was owned by the Lords of Touernich in the 12th century as vassals of the new Carinthian dukes from the Spanheim family.
+The castle was abandoned in 1827.

 Facilities

 A building description of the castle from 1603 has been preserved; it was still intact then.
 In 1688, however, it was obviously no longer important and had already fallen into disrepair: in his Topography of the Archduchy of Carinthia, Johann Weichard von Valvasor only mentioned the old castle in passing as being not far from Albeck Castle on a high mountain and the Jesuits of Millstatt due.

 The remaining remains of the wall and the description from 1603 give an idea of what the castle once looked like.
 The walled structure was 70 meters long in a north-south orientation and up to 20 meters wide.
 Although it was at a fairly high altitude, it was accessible by a path suitable for carriages.
 As a functional building, the castle had only a few living quarters.
 Stables and storerooms took up most of the space.